Codecademy/docs/content/python/concepts/strings/terms/isdigit/isdigit.md

   - 'paths/analyze-data-with-python'
 ---

-The **`.isdigit()`** method under the string class checks if all the elements in the string are digits; applicable elements also include special cases like compatibility superscript digits.
+The **`.isdigit()`** method under the string class checks if all the elements in the string are digits; applicable elements also include special cases like compatibility superscript digits (¹, ², ³, etc.).
 The method returns `True` in the mentioned cases and must not be an empty string, otherwise, it returns `False`.

 ## Syntax